Spelkington/spelkington.github.io/content/notes/supply-chain.md

 title: 'From the Archive: "What *are* Supply Chains, Anyway?"'
 date: 2019-07-01
 tags:
-  - python
+  - economics/finance
-  - economics
+  - engineering/python
-  - visualizations
+  - viz
 updated: 2024-02-27
 ---
 Below, you'll find some graphs.
 These are what is known in the field of [[visualizations|data visualization]] as "bad."